Skip to content

 • Microsurgery Training Laboratory

 This facility for basic and advanced training in microsurgery is located in our research laboratories.
-Residents take a formal training course in microsurgery on matriculation, and return as needed for practice.
 Residents have 24 hour access to a surgical microscope in the lab for ongoing additional practice.
-Plastic Surgery residents take part in a hands-on microsurgery course for 1 week under the direction of Brock Lanier, MD and the orthopedic surgery department on in vivo models.
+Plastic Surgery residents take part in a formal week-long microsurgery course during their 3rd or 4th year.

 • Anatomy lab Once a month in the beginning of the academic year, residents gather to perform preselected cadaver flap dissections under the supervision of a volunteer faculty member.